 If a user authenticates by using Active Directory (AD) credentials, the True SSO feature is not necessary.
 However, you can configure True SSO to be used even in this case, so that the desktop can support both AD credentials and True SSO.

-When connecting to a Linux virtual desktop or a published desktop or application, users can select to use either the native Horizon Client or HTML Access.
+When connecting to a Linux remote desktop, users can select to use either the native Horizon Client or HTML Access.

 System Requirements for True SSO

-True SSO is supported on desktops running the following Linux distributions with the specified versions of Horizon Agent installed.
+True SSO is supported on single-session virtual desktops running the following Linux distributions:

 Configuring True SSO

-- Set up and configure True SSO in your Horizon 7 environment.
-See "Setting up True SSO" in the Horizon 7 Administration document.
+- Set up and configure True SSO in your VMware Horizonenvironment.
+For more information, see the Horizon Administration document.

-- Integrate your desktop with an AD domain, following the procedure for your Linux distribution.
+- Integrate the base virtual machine with an AD domain, following the procedure for your Linux distribution.

-- Configure True SSO on your desktop, following the procedure for your Linux distribution.
+- Configure True SSO on the base virtual machine, following the procedure for your Linux distribution.